Seb Palmer-Houlden: Dundee (loan)

 On 21 June 2024, Palmer-Houlden joined Scottish Premiership club Dundee on a season-long loan deal.
 Palmer-Houlden made his competitive debut for the "Dark Blues" on 16 July, coming on as a substitute in an away win over Arbroath in the Scottish League Cup.
 He opened his scoring account the following week with a goal over Annan Athletic.
 Four days later, Palmer-Houlden followed that first goal up with a brace in a 6–0 defeat of Inverness Caledonian Thistle.
 Palmer-Houlden scored his first league goal for the Dee in their league opener in the Dundee derby against local rivals Dundee United.
 After suffering a knee injury away to Ross County in February 2025 which was initially feared to be significant, Palmer-Houlden returned to the pitch on 5 April as a substitute in a home win over St Mirren.
 After helping the "Dee" avoid relegation, Palmer-Houlden returned to Bristol City at the end of the season.

 Gillingham

 On 23 May 2025, Palmer-Houlden agreed to join League Two side Gillingham on a three-year deal for an undisclosed fee, joining on 1 June when the transfer window opened.
 After struggling with injury issues to start the season, Palmer-Houlden made his first appearance for the side off the bench on 20 September in an away league win over former club Newport County.

+Motherwell

+On 19 August 2026, Scottish Premiership club Motherwell announced the signing of Palmer-Houlden from Gillingham for an undisclosed fee; the player signed a two-year contract with the option of an additional year.
+He made his debut for the Steelmen the next day as a substitute at home in a UEFA Conference League qualifying leg against German side SC Freiburg.
+On 2 September, Palmer-Houlden scored his first Motherwell goal in a home league win over Dundee United.